hugsy/proxenet/docs/mitm.md

 # Proxenet-In-The-Middle attack #

 `proxenet` can also be used to deliver automated payloads via a Man-in-the-Middle attack.
-This can be done with the help of the awesome tool [Responder](https://github.com/SpiderLabs/Responder) in two easy steps.
+This can be done with the help of the awesome [Responder](https://github.com/SpiderLabs/Responder) tool, in two easy steps.

 ## Network setup ##

-We will the Windows hosts on the network `192.168.56.0/24`.
-Our evil box will be at `192.168.56.1`.
+In this example, We will target Windows hosts on the network `192.168.56.0/24`.
+Our evil box will be located at `192.168.56.1`.

 Let's do this.